Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Properness of the moduli of 1-dimensional stable quotients

 in $K_0(W)$, where the sum is over all $d$-dimensional irreducible components of $\Supp\F$, and $\operatorname{mult}(\F;Z)$ is the length of $\F$ as a module over the generic point of $Z$. \end{lem}

 We need a result of Grothendieck on boundedness of families of sheaves.

-\begin{lem} [Lemma 2.6 of \cite{Gr}] Let $W$ be a projective scheme over a noetherian scheme $S$, and $\Ou_W(1)$ be ample on $W$ relative to $S$.
-Let $E$ be a family of isomorphism classes of coherent sheaves on the fibers of $W/S$, such that $\forall \F\in E$, the Hilbert polynomial of $\F$ is
+\begin{lem}[(Lemma 2.6 of \cite{Gr})] Let $W$ be a projective scheme over a noetherian scheme $S$, and $\Ou_W(1)$ be ample on $W$ relative to $S$.
+Let $E$ be a family of isomorphism classes of coherent sheaves on the fibers of $W/S$, contained in the family of isomorphism classes of the quotients of a certain fixed coherent sheaf on $W$, such that $\forall \F\in E$, the Hilbert polynomial of $\F$ is

 and $a_\F$ is bounded.
 Then $b_\F$ is bounded from below.

 Moreover, if $b_\F$ is bounded, then the family consisting of all $\F_{(r)}$ is bounded, where $\F_{(r)}:=\F/T_r(\F)$ is $\F$ quotient by its torsion subsheaf. \end{lem}